Code-Institute-Submissions/dcd-milestone-project-recipe-hub/README.md

     - I have used Materialize throughout the project to create navbars, side menus, input types in forms and icons

 - [MongoDB](https://mlab.com/welcome/)
-    - I have used MLab to implement a database in this project.
+    - I have used MLab to implement a **database** in this project.
 This is where all of the user, recipe and category data is stored.

 ## Testing
-I included a piece of custom automated testing in the app to check whether the routing for the site was working correctly, this can be seen here The first test is for the homepage (index.html) - this looks for the response of the page (200, if the page is up for example) and then compares to see if this is equal to the 200 response status needed.
+I included a piece of [automated testing](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/test_app.py) in the app to check whether the routing for the site was working correctly, this can be seen here The first test is for the homepage (index.html) - this looks for the response of the page (200, if the page is up for example) and then compares to see if this is equal to the 200 response status needed.
 If yes, the test passes.
 This works the same for the other tests, but for the login and signup pages.

 ### Manual Testing
 - **User goes to the URL https://dcd-cookbook.herokuapp.com/ (Homepage):** _Homepage is up and showing a 200 response status in developer tools_